Updated: Jun 23

 © Copyright 2022 Artwork by Cordi Neckermann

-Sometimes we can do all the chilling and netflix-ing and it doesn’t seem to be enough.
-Just like we spend quality time with loved ones we have to spend quality time with ourselves.
+Sometimes, we can do all the chilling and netflix-ing and it doesn’t seem to be enough.
+Just like we spend quality time with loved ones, we have to spend quality time with ourselves.
 This is where the practice of yoga comes in handy.
-There are many different definitions and translations of yoga but the one that I like best is “union”.
-Bringing together body, mind and heart.
+There are many different definitions and translations of yoga, but the one I like best is “union”; bringing together body, mind and heart.
 The focus is on YOU and creating a treasured relationship with yourself.

 Ease of flow

 Sukha and Dukha are Sanskrit words used to describe the state of flow in yoga.
 Sukha being the ease of flow and Dukha being obstruction of flow.
 I love these descriptions because they apply to every aspect of yoga from the physical practice, to the breath work, to meditation and emotions.
 In all of these areas, a gentle flow is always more helpful than forceful pushing or clearing.
 Only when we are kind to ourselves, are we able to create this ease of flow and remove any physical or mental obstructions.

 What is the kindest thing we can do for a friend who is stressed out and overwhelmed?
 Simply sit with them and listen.
 This is exactly what we should do for ourselves, when taking some much needed 'quality-me-time; Take a moment to listen to your body, mind and heart.
 Here's how:

 Make yourself really comfortable in a place where you know you won’t be disturbed for at least three minutes.
 (I used to do this in the bathroom when my day was super busy!)
 You can sit or lie down; whatever is most comfortable for you.

 Close your eyes, take a deep breathe in through your nose and breathe out slowly through your mouth, then ask yourself: How am I feeling today?
 How am I feeling right this second?